 Cut-and-paste ceramic artist Wang Bao-yuan (王保原), an important preserver of traditional crafts designated by the Ministry of Culture, passed away on Feb.
 6 at the age of 93.

-Minister of Culture Lee Yong-te expressed his condolences upon hearing the news, and instructed the Bureau of Cultural Heritage (BOCH) to assist Wang's family in planning his funeral.
+Minister of Culture Lee Yung-te expressed his condolences upon hearing the news, and instructed the Bureau of Cultural Heritage (BOCH) to assist Wang's family in planning his funeral.

 Born in Tainan City in 1929, Wang began learning temple art from his father Wang Shi-fa (王石發) at the age of 19.
 With accrued experience in temple painting, he developed a keen understanding of oil paints and brush strokes.
 Later, he became a student of He Jin-long (何金龍), a cut-and-paste ceramics master, and was the only inheritor of He's specialist techniques.